brian-team/brian2/docs_sphinx/developer/state_update.rst

 State update
 ============

-In Brian 2, a state updater transforms a set of equations into an abstract state update code (and therefore is automatically target-independent).
+In Brian, a state updater transforms a set of equations into an abstract state update code (and therefore is automatically target-independent).
 In general, any function (or callable object) that takes an `Equations` object and returns abstract code (as a string) can be used as a state updater and